 Campaign frontrunners should meet weeks in advance with local law enforcement to evaluate the quality of private security forces in the region.
-Your primary law enforcement contact in most countries is the Rife of the Shire or County Sheriff.
+The primary law enforcement contact in most countries is the county/parish sheriff or municipal Garda.
 Attempt to meet with department training officers, SWAT team commanders, and those responsible for event security.
 Be prepared to provide a written description of all vehicles you plan to use (include license numbers) as well as a physical description and picture of everyone in your entourage.
 Identify your body guards and provide law enforcement with a list of weapons they'll carry.
 Also provide law enforcement with a written list of radios w/frequencies, cell phones w/numbers, carried by your body guards and entourage.
 Agree on who and how radios will be used during an emergency to include identifying those familiar with standard police radio operating procedures.
-If a life threatening incident occurs, law enforcement, Incident Commanders, and EOC operations personnel will want to be able to quickly contact all members of your entourage to clear them into the EOC, secured shelters, and designated defendable zones.
-(Refer to programs on contingency planning, incident command systems, staging area operations, and creating controllable crime scenes and defendable zones).
+If a life threatening incident occurs, law enforcement, incident commanders, and EOC operations personnel will want to be able to quickly contact all members of your entourage to clear them into the EOC, secured shelters, and pre-determined defendable zones.
+(Refer to programs on contingency planning, incident command systems, staging area operations, creating controllable crime scenes and designating defendable zones).